rukasakurai/github-copilot-tutorial/docs/workshop.md

 Play around with other GitHub Copilot capabilites.

 ## Infrasturcture-as-code
-While Pytorch model training and inference can be performed on a local machine, it is often useful to leverage cloud resources.
+While PyTorch model training and inference can be performed on a local machine, it is often useful to leverage cloud resources.
 These cloud resources can be provisioned using the GUI, but leveraging infrastructure-as-code is often preferrable from the perspective of repeatability and teamwork.

 ### Ask @azure for recommended Azure resources
 ```text